nazimboudeffa/legal-iptv/README.md

 # LEGAL IPTV

-Those are the channels that I am to see if they work
+Those are the channels that I am checking to see if they work

 You can use IPTV Smarters PRO for example and load the m3u files without using Xtream Codes